Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-To target marginal effects, outcome modeling-based methods must be extended using G-computation or model-based standardization approaches.\cite{remiro2022parametric, phillippo2021target} These predict potential (counterfactual) outcomes under each treatment by applying the fitted regression to the sample or population of interest.
+To target marginal effects, outcome modeling-based methods must be extended using model-based G-computation or standardization approaches.\cite{remiro2022parametric, phillippo2021target} These predict counterfactual outcomes under each treatment by applying the fitted regression to the sample or population of interest.
 The marginal effect is derived from marginal mean outcome predictions for each treatment, which, in turn, are derived from subject-specific outcome predictions.\cite{remiro2022parametric}

 Therefore, reliable predictions of absolute outcomes at the individual level will be required.
-With non-collapsible effect measures, correct specification of the outcome model is, almost invariably, necessary for unbiased estimation of the marginal effect.
-Consequently, the outcome model should account for (conditional) effect measure modifiers that are balanced prior to adjustment, and for purely prognostic variables as well.
+Generally, correct specification of the outcome model is necessary for unbiased estimation of the marginal effect.
+Namely, the conditional constancy assumption for the marginal effect is enforced by satisfying the conditional constancy assumption for absolute outcomes.\cite{josey2021transporting} Certainly with non-linear models, the outcome model should account for (conditional) effect measure modifiers that are balanced prior to adjustment, and for purely prognostic variables as well.
 While adjusting for additional outcome predictors increases the variance of weighting-based methods, it should decrease the variance of outcome modeling-based estimators.

+An interesting corollary is that there is more overlap than previously thought between the assumptions made by covariate-adjusted anchored indirect comparisons and those made by their unanchored counterparts without a common comparator.
+For instance, according to a NICE Decision Support Unit technical support document, unanchored comparisons assume that ``absolute outcomes can be predicted from the covariates'' and that ``all (conditional) effect (measure) modifiers and prognostic factors are accounted for and correctly specified''.\cite{phillippo2016nice} The document states that these assumptions are largely considered to be ``implausibly strong'' and ``impossible to meet''.\cite{phillippo2016nice} Nevertheless, such assumptions may also be required when comparing marginal effects in the anchored scenario.